guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 The helper generates the API key and strong OTA/fallback-access-point passwords using Python's securerandom generator:

-Replace the below script token with the 15-byte token printed by the capture
+Replace the below script's token with the 15-byte token printed by the capture

 MacOS or Linux